LEADERSHIP AND OPERATIONS TEAM

 Mr. Bachner is excited to share this perspective as Catalyst grows into new grades in the years ahead.
 As an undergrad at Lafayette College Mr. Bachner studied international affairs, traveled abroad in Ecuador, volunteered in education and wrote a thesis on environmental conservation and economic development.
 As such, he remains deeply passionate and committed to causes that improve learning outcomes, promote sustainability and build human capital both here and abroad.

-Kyle Bobay, Coordinator: Special Projects
+Kyle Bobay, Manager of Special Projects

 Kyle Bobay (he/him/his) is thrilled to be a member of the Catalyst team and is excited to continue watching Catalyst grow within the Kitsap community.